-If you love “Heaven’s Here” and want the truth of your forever fusion with Christ to go deeper, I would like to recommend a wonderful devotional, Heaven Is Now, written by Lubbock, Texas pastor and best-selling author Andrew Farley.
+If you love the song “Heaven’s Here” and want the truth of your forever fusion with Christ to go deeper, I would like to recommend Heaven Is Now, a wonderful devotional written by Lubbock, Texas pastor and best-selling author Andrew Farley.

 And now I’m looking forward to seeing more fruit from this divine connection in the future.
 (Smile.)

 I have thoroughly enjoyed sharing the messages in the songs on this feel-good-because-God-has-already-been-so-good-to-us compilation: